marknash666/FiscoBcos-ExerciseOne/Build_chain Report.md

 The inner Loop would do the following:

-1. call **gen_node_cert** to generate cetification of nodes, create a configuration file directory(the default value of **conf_path** is conf), then removes the unwanted files and finally moves all the file in the current directory to the conf directory.
+1. calls **gen_node_cert** to generate cetification of nodes, create a configuration file directory(the default value of **conf_path** is conf), then removes the unwanted files and finally moves all the file in the current directory to the conf directory.
 2. checks the length and the first two number of privateKey to ensure its legality, otherwise the whole node directory would be deleted.
-3. do the similar privateKey checking when the GuoMi option is enabled.
+3. does the similar privateKey checking when the GuoMi option is enabled.
 The differences are that conf_path is replaced by gm_conf_path and the privateKey of GuoMi should start with "00".

-We now come back to the outer loop, this part of code do different operation to the configuration files in accordance with GuoMi or non-GuoMi, set the node_groups if we used -f option and set the nodeid_list if we used -l option.
+We now come back to the outer loop, this part of code does different operation to the configuration files in accordance with GuoMi or non-GuoMi, set the node_groups if we used -f option and set the nodeid_list if we used -l option.

 ## Part Four - print_result()
 ![](https://github.com/marknash666/FiscoBcos-ExerciseOne/blob/master/image-ExerciseOne/print_result.png?raw=true)
-This part of code is responsible for printing the execution results using LOG_INFO function, there are optional information according to the use of docker and ip list file.
+This part of code is responsible for printing the execution results using LOG_INFO function, there is optional information according to the use of docker and ip list file.